MrCrowNFT/URL-shortener/README.md

 ### TODO
 #### Frontend
-- Shorten url page return
+- Shorten url return
+- Change the logo and name
 #### Backend
+- Shorten Url Handler
-- Everything XD
+- Redirect Handler
+- concatenate the random code to the shorten url
+- Update the database to take url insted of text